-Walking into a big box store like Home Depot or Lowe’s, you will be confronted with all the things to buy to add to your veggie backyard garden.
+Walking into a big box store like Home Depot or Lowe’s or a nursery near me, you may be confronted with all the things to buy to add to your veggie backyard garden.
 But the problem is that these stores are just trying to sell what is available even if it is the wrong timing for planting or even the wrong season.

 You need to know when to plant out your garden for each season of growing not according to what they want to sell you, but according to what is right for your garden in that season.
 You also need the understanding of knowing how to transplant so that your garden will grow successfully.